 These products may last for about four months or more.
 And my baby also has a new fluffy elephant towel.
 Couldn’t be happier.

-For my three other boys, our kind-hearted pediatrician has always recommend Cetaphil for their daily bath.
+For my three other boys, our kind-hearted pediatrician has always recommended Cetaphil for their daily bath.
 And now, from the same makers of the skincare brand recommended by most dermatologists and even pediatricians, introduce a new line of baby products specially formulated to protect and nourish our little one’s delicate skin.
 All these are paraben free, mineral oil free, hypoallergenic, and dermatologist tested.
 The back label also says these skin care products are specially formulated with calming organic calendula extract, derived from the marigold flower and used for centuries to soothe sensitive and irritated skin.

 I do not know what paraben means.
 And when I googled its meaning, I’ve learned that paraben is the most widely used preservatives in personal care items that stops fungus, bacteria, and other microbes from growing in our favorite beauty products.
 So what seems to be the problem with paraben then?
 It was in 2004 when a British researcher found parabens present in malignant breast tumors.
 As a result, experts then recommend the limit of paraben levels in beauty products.
 They fear that if parabens can be stored in the body, over time they could have a cumulative effect and pose a threat to health.